Mariners vs. Yankees Player Props Betting Odds

 |0

-- Rodriguez heads into this matchup looking to extend his seven-game hit streak.
-In his last 10 games he is hitting .375 with five doubles, two home runs, three walks and seven RBI.
+- Judge has recorded a base hit in four straight games.
+During his last five outings he is batting .368 with two doubles, three home runs, two walks and five RBI.

 |Opponent